 No, more loft does not mean more distance.
 For a professional golfer with an elite swing speed, more loft would create a taller shot arc that would actually rob distance.
 For slower swingers, more loft can help produce additional carry that translates into more yardage.

 Should I use a 10.5 or 9.5 driver?

-When choosing between the two lofts, you should take your swing speed and overall distance into consideration.
-The last thing that golfers want to experience on the golf course is drives that fly too high creating a tall arc, rather than a flatter, more moderate shot shape that maximizes distance.
+When choosing between the two lofts, you should consider your swing speed and overall distance.
+The last thing that golfers want to experience on the golf course is drives that fly too high, creating a tall arc rather than a flatter, more moderate shot shape that maximizes distance.

 For golfers struggling to consistently hit their drives, the higher loft of 10.5 degrees will help create the shot shape needed to increase carry and extend the length of the drives.

 The TaylorMade SIM MAX is the best distance driver for golfers seeking a low loft club for the tee box.
 With an adjustable hosel and 9-degree option, golfers can solve their loft problems with the simple turn of a wrench.

 For low handicappers, the SIM MAX driver offers minimal sidespin, even with a higher loft setting.
 Beginners and high handicappers will find they can place the driver’s loft lower to extend carry and lengthen their distance.

 Although you may need to set aside some time to find the right combination of settings for your optimal drive, the design, performance, and construction of the TaylorMade SIM MAX will ultimately make it worthwhile regardless of your skill level.